-Chapter 3.
-Installing Xcode and Compiling Objective-C on Mac OS X
+3. Installing Xcode and Compiling Objective-C on Mac OS X

-Although Objective-C is available on a range of platforms via the GNUstep environment, if you are planning to develop iOS applications (or Mac OS X applications for that matter), you are going to need to use an Intel based Mac OS X system at some point in the future.
+Although Objective-C is available on a range of platforms via the GNUstep environment, if you are planning to develop iOS or Mac OS X applications you are going to need to use an Intel based Mac OS X system at some point in the future.

 Perhaps the biggest advantage of using Mac OS X as your Objective-C learning platform (aside from the ability to develop iOS and Mac OS X applications) is the fact that you get to use Apple's Xcode development tool.
-Xcode is a powerful and easy to use development environment that is available for a minimal charge to anyone fortunate enough to own an Apple computer running Mac OS X.
+Xcode is an integrated development environment (IDE) within which you will code, compile, test and debug your iOS and Mac OS X applications.